joefrance/new-mac-setup/README.md

 When one gets a new Mac, what must/should one install?

 - Google Chrome
+- Communications
   - Activate Messages WITH phone support
+  - Slack
 - General
   - MS Office and/or Keynotes, etc.
 - Development